 The reason is that, as native English speakers, our eyes are naturally drawn to the Rōmaji first when it’s available under a Japanese phrase.

 This will, unfortunately, lead to bad pronunciation for the phrase in question.

-Having said that, I will be using Rōmaji to teach hiragana, along with native recordings, for the new course I am working on.
-Stay tuned as I’m pretty excited about its potential!
+Having said that, I will be using Rōmaji to teach very basic concepts that a beginner would gravitate towards, and I’ll also use it when teaching hiragana (along with native recordings) for the new course I

-But besides that, you won’t be seeing it on this site for any new posts.
-I’m going to leave the old ones as is, since I don’t like to play the “revision game” and change all posts every time I change a philosophy of this blog.
+But besides that, you won’t be seeing it on this site for any new posts that are geared towards those at the intermediate level.
+Also, I’m going to leave the old posts as is, since I don’t like to play the “revision game” and change every post each time I change one facet of this blog.

 P.S.
 If you don’t know how to read hiragana yet, then click here to learn it now.

 What are your thoughts on Rōmaji?
 Let me know!